CAUTION: This site describes open source hardware and has open source software. Please read my disclaimer.

 Don's Laser Top Page.

 Ways to hack some cheap laser pointers to obtain boosted power (anywhere from 7 to 30-plus mW) that makes them dangerous and illegal to use as toys!
 Links to where to get dangerous 15 to 190 milliwatt green laser pointers and 1-watt blue ones as visible as 60-800 mW red lasers would be!
-NEW - orangish-yellow laser pointers, blue ones, violet ones!
+NEW - orangish-yellow laser pointers, blue ones, violet ones, now bluish green and emerald green ones!
 Also stuff on He-Ne lasers and more.
 This includes how to make a UV laser whose lasing medium is air at low-altitude atmospheric pressure, which Ben Franklin could have built - but pre-1960 manmade lasers have yet to be recorded.

 Don's Xenon Flash and Strobe Page!